stoplightio/spectral/docs/guides/5-custom-functions.md

 Core functions can be overridden with custom rulesets, so if you'd like to make your own `truthy` function you can do so.

-Custom functions are only available in the ruleset which defines them, so loading a `foo` function in one ruleset will not affect a `foo` function in another ruleset.
+Custom functions are only available in the ruleset which defines them, so loading a `foo` function in one ruleset isn't going to affect a `foo` function in another ruleset.

 ## Performance Tips

-Try to avoid allocating objects if your custom function is very generic, and therefore is expected to be used by plenty of rules.
+Try to avoid allocating objects if your custom function is generic, and therefore is expected to be used by plenty of rules.

-If your document is big, and the JSON path expression is loose (meaning it matches a lot of properties), your function might be called hundreds of thousands of times.
+If your document is big, and the JSON path expression is loose (meaning it matches a lot of properties), your function could be called hundreds of thousands of times.

 ```js
 // bad